 Teaching is delivered by internationally recognised experts incorporating interactive classroom sessions, case-based discussions and online courses.

-The content will be delivered in seven modules from October 2019 to May 2020
+The content will be delivered in 9 modules from October 2021 to June 2022.

 On successful completion of the full programme you will be awarded a Diploma in Medicine for the Older Person.